 Employers consistently report that having family-friendly options within an organisation helps to improve workers’ motivation, productivity, employer-employee relations and staff retention.
 In addition, employers have noted a range of business benefits associated with family-friendly employment practices and policies including: above average financial performance, improvements in quality performance and rising sales values.

 Increasingly employees and potential employees, particularly Millennials, are demanding that their employers provide family-friendly policies, and taking this into account when they apply for jobs or consider moving on from an organisation.
-In research by Working Families, the majority of younger fathers (68%) say they would consider their childcare needs before taking a new job or promotion.
-The majority of working fathers (53%) with children under 1 think they spend too little time with their children, whereas, only 34% of all fathers who work flexibly believe they spend too little time with their children (Equality and Human Rights Commission Survey).
+In research by Working Families, the majority of younger fathers (87%) say they would consider their childcare needs before taking a new job or promotion.
+Nearly half (49%) of working fathers reported spending 25 or more hours per week on caregiving, but many still struggle to balance work and family time (Fathers Network Scotland, 2023).
+Meanwhile, fathers who work flexibly are significantly less likely to feel they spend too little time with their children.

 Better for equality